 monetdb − control a MonetDB Database Server instance

-monetdb allows an administrator of the MonetDB Database Server to perform various operations on the databases in the server.
+Monetdb allows an administrator of the MonetDB Database Server to perform various operations on the databases in the server.
 It relies on monetdbd(1) running in the background for all operations.

-Supresses all standard progress messages, only writing output to stderr if an error occurred.
+Suppresses all standard progress messages, only writing output to stderr if an error occurred.

 Connect to hostname instead of attempting a connection over the local UNIX socket.
 This allows monetdb to connect to a remote monetdbd(1).
 The use of this option requires −P (see below).
 If hostname starts with a forward slash (/), hostname is assumed to be the directory where the UNIX sockets are stored.
 In that case, the −P option is not allowed.

 Connects to the given portnumber instead of the default (50000).
 Requires −h to be given as option too.